Envian/xiv-criterion-na-strats/guides/_ew/amr/moko/soldiers-of-death.md

 <div class="strats-grid" markdown="1">
 > Begin by finding the blue archer.
 While the arrows are not shown yet, they
 > will shoot either a short or long shot.
 Support will solve their twins on the
-> side thats guaranteed to be safe, regardless of the shot length.
+> side that's guaranteed to be safe, regardless of the shot length.

 ![](./timeline-1.png)